ShippingEasy/shipping_easy-ruby/README.md

 Your credentials could not be authenticated or the store api_key could not be found.

 ##### ShippingEasy::InvalidRequestError
-The order could not be created on the server for one or more of the following reasons:
+The orders could not retrieved for one or more of the following reasons:

 * The API timestamp could not be parsed.